 We read other important stories from the Jewish Torah, the five books attributed to Moses, at the vigil.
 The story of Abraham ready to sacrifice his son is a reminder that God so loved world that he gave us his Only Son.

-The Exodus story that tells of God’s rescue of the Jewish people enslaved in Egypt is never omitted from this night’s readings.
+The Exodus story tells of God’s rescue of the Jewish people enslaved in Egypt.
+It’s never omitted from this night’s readings.
 God’s care for them reveals God’s care for whole human family.
 God calls the whole human family to be his children.

 Prophets like Isaiah and Ezechiel and the psalms are also read during the vigil.
 They often speak of God’s gift of water, an essential sign of life in the Book of Genesis and other books of scripture.